Sorting

 </table>

 Table widths are set by the contents of the table.
-Use width utilities on the .qw-table
+Use width utilities on the .qw-table to set specific widths.

 Cell padding is responsive, based on the screen width.
-When space is limited, you can add .qw-table-condensed
+When space is limited, you can add .qw-table-condensed to a .qw-table to keep padding at the smallest size.

 Reminder: decreased white space can affect scannability and lead to parsing errors.